 Let’s be blunt: some jobs may not be coming back for a while, if ever.
 If that is the case in your situation, you need to do some serious thinking.
-You may wish to consider training for a new position in a different industry.
+You may wish to consider re-training for a new position in a different industry.
 What jobs are in demand now?
 What are the jobs of the future?
 To what other areas may your natural talents apply?

 If you are mechanically inclined, what jobs would use that natural ability?
 If you are good at numbers and mathematics, what are the emerging opportunities in new industries and positions that would fully utilize this ability?
-You say you are highly organized, always prepared, and always have things in the right place at the right time—what jobs require that ability?
-We all have natural abilities, what are yours?
+You say you are highly organized, always prepared, and always have things in the right place at the right time.
+What jobs require that ability?
+We all have natural abilities.
+What are yours?

 Community colleges and vocational schools may be able to prepare you for a bright future.
 If you are interested in the healthcare industry, consider training to become an X-ray technician.
 If you are good at numbers and have strong keyboarding abilities, consider training for medical billing or coding.
 If you are a computer whiz, consider training for computer networking, graphic design, or computer information sciences.

 It is important when conducting a job search to utilize multiple tools.
 Almost everyone is spending too much unproductive time these days on internet job sites.
-These should not be ignored; however, these need to be coupled with other job-search methods.
+These should not be ignored; however, these need to be coupled with other job search methods.